robb-j/r0b-home/content/projects/deconf.md

 volunteers around the world around the climate crisis.
 It was designed to be cross-cutting to break down the usual barriers between different parts of the organisation.

-{% figure images[1].src, 'The Climate:Red schedule, the home of the conference' %}
+{% figure images[1].src, 'The Climate:Red schedule, the home of the conference.' %}

 The conference featured was a 36 hour continuous conference with official sessions interspersed with crowd-sourced volunteer-ran workshops to share their experiences.